vutukurikavya7/slashmark/password-generator-react-master/README.md

 * Automatically copies the generated password to the clipboard for easy use.
 * Responsive design for use on desktop and mobile devices.

-### Possible Future Feature
-* Option to use a known word in the generated password for easier memorization.

 ### Installation
 To run this application locally, you must have Node.js and npm installed on your computer.
 Then, follow these steps: